 Teaching & learning

-Of all graduates identify as women
+Of all graduates were women

-Of all Medicine graduates are women
+Of all medical graduates in 2022 were women

 Students studying subjects about this goal